All Episodes

 I'm adding things to the bill.

-Sir, when you sign conferences border deal, I have to study it.
+Sir, when you sign Collins' border deal, have to study it.

 I'm not happy about it.

-And when you add whatever I have to add, uh it's all it's all gonna happen where we're gonna build a beautiful big, strong wall that's not gonna let criminals and traffickers and drug dealers and drugs into our country.
+And when you add whatever I have to add, it's all going to happen where we're going to build a beautiful, big, strong wall that's not going to let criminals and traffickers and drug dealers and drugs into our country.

 It's very simple.